libbytanner/startup/README.md

 - Ability to search for albums
 - Ability to give albums a rating
 - Ability to view recent ratings from other users
-- Describe your key feature
+- Ability to view your reviews.

 ### Technologies